citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 than ever before, but it's not over yet!
 Last we met was [June](/entry/citra-progress-report-2017-june/), and just two months later the [Citra issue tracker](https://github.com/citra-emu/citra/pulls) is brimming with lots of changes once more.
-I am extremely excited for this month (and what might be of the next month or two) but we're getting ahead of ourselves!
+I am extremely excited for this month (and what's coming up the next few months) but we're getting ahead of ourselves!
 On this progress report, let's check out the big fish in the July and August pond of patches!

 ## Updating The Software Renderer ([This](https://github.com/citra-emu/citra/pull/2766), [that](https://github.com/citra-emu/citra/pull/2822), [here](https://github.com/citra-emu/citra/pull/2871), [there](https://github.com/citra-emu/citra/pull/2872), and [those](https://github.com/citra-emu/citra/pull/2891)) by [wwylele](https://github.com/wwylele) and [Subv](https://github.com/Subv)

-Citra has two main rendering backends, software and OpenGL, but until very recently, no one gave any attention to the software backend, as OpenGL was faster, made better use of the GPU, and allowed things such as texture forwarding for higher resolution rendering.
+Citra has two main rendering backends, software and OpenGL, but until very recently, no one gave much attention to the software backend, as OpenGL was faster, made better use of the GPU, and allowed things such as texture forwarding for higher resolution rendering.
 But there is one thing on which the OpenGL backend falls flat on its face; accuracy.